frederiksen/chrome-platform-bridge/README.md

 # Chrome Platform Bridge

 ## What is this project about?
-This project demonstrates a bridge from a JavaScript to the platform hosting the browser.
+This project demonstrates a bridge from JavaScript to the platform hosting the browser.

 ## What can it be used for?
 The bridging functionallity can be used to mix a typically web-app and local resources.
 The resources could be: the file system or some hardware.